feniljain/knowledge-base/programming-languages/programming-lang-design/README.md

 - A collection of resources for learning type theory and type theory adjacent fields: https://github.com/jozefg/learn-tt
 - A series of down-to-earth articles on implementing type inference: https://github.com/Ahnfelt/type-inference-by-example
 - Programming Language Database.
 A public domain knowledge graph focused on programming languages distributed as a CSV file: https://github.com/breck7/pldb
+- A Hindley Milner implementation in Rust: https://github.com/veera-sivarajan/type-inferencer
+- An example implementation of a dependent type theory in OCaml: https://github.com/aradarbel10/MyOwnTT

 # Gists: